-These platforms possess strong mobile and social outreach, capitalizing on ever-evolving technology and communication channels.
-To truly take advantage of eCommerce platforms, they must match your business model's needs.
-There are so many eCommerce platforms available, but the five listed here are ideal solutions for companies looking to evolve in digital marketing and sales.
+These platforms have strong mobile and social outreach that leverage evolving technology and communication channels.
+To take advantage of ecommerce, the platforms you use must match your business model's needs.
+There are so many available, but the five platforms listed here are ideal solutions for companies looking to boost digital marketing activities and sales.

-There are ample high-quality tools to support your store once you use Shopify, for example:
+There are lots of tools to support your store on Shopify.
+For example, you can:

-However, due to its drag-and-drop set-up, you can see precisely how your storefront will look.
-Plus, your online store is set up to be mobile-friendly, which is easier for potential buyers to navigate and make purchases from their phone or tablet.
-Pricing is also manageable, as its eCommerce plan is around $17 a month.
+However, due to its drag-and-drop setup, you can see how your storefront will look.
+Plus, your online store is set up to be mobile-friendly, which is easier for potential buyers to navigate and make purchases.
+Pricing is also manageable, as its ecommerce plan is around $27 a month.

-You get phone, email and social media support, plus a forum and in-depth knowledge base.
-Furthermore, you get on-page support while you're creating your store, making it ideal for small businesses or self-starting entrepreneurs.
+You get phone, email and social media support, plus a forum and an in-depth knowledge base.
+In addition, you get on-page support while creating your store, making it ideal for small businesses or self-starting entrepreneurs.

-With its highly customized features that show you how you storefront will look to customers as you're editing, you have full control over what features are most visible.
-You can add product videos and secure your website using Secure Sockets Layer (SSL) certificates.
+With its highly customized features that show you how your storefront will look to customers as you're editing, you have full control over what features are most visible.
+You can add product videos, use lead capture forms, and secure your website using Secure Sockets Layer (SSL) certificates.
 This certification allows you to reassure your customers that their data is handled safely as they submit their details when purchasing a product.

 You can add other apps such as Wix Stores and Ecwid to give your eCommerce website the best possible features.
 Ecwid allows you to sell products across Instagram and Facebook, and Wix Stores will enable you to send automatic confirmation emails to customers and create discounts.
 You can manage your website while on the go and get good value for your money as you learn how to construct a site and run a business at the same time.